Interstellar Medium and Molecular Clouds: A Comprehensive Guide

 - Density: The density of the ISM and molecular clouds can be determined from the intensity of the radiation they emit.

-- Temperature: The temperature of the ISM and molecular clouds can be determined from the wavelength of the radiation they emit.
+- Temperature: The temperature of the ISM and molecular clouds can be determined from the spectral lines observed.

 Applications